Goal posts are moving for telecommunications in Australia.

-This underscored the importance of supporting smart TVs and streaming devices first such as Apple TV, Google Chromecast and Fetch TV.
+This underscored the importance of having Live games prominent on smart TVs and streaming devices first such as Apple TV, Google Chromecast and Fetch TV.

 Mobile was often used by fans as an accompaniment to the 'big screen' to review stats and highlights to understand how the teams compared and how their team fared.

 Mobile was also a popular platform for watching smaller match replays or games that didn't necessarily involve their favourite team